assigneddikshya/oretes-coding-questions/README.md

 1.Get a virtual environment set up. ;
         "python -m venv venv_name" in the desired file location. ;
-         Activate the venv using command "venv_name\Scripts\activate.bat"
-2. Download and graphviz software, put it into path for current user / install it as "pip install graphviz"
-3. Install the packages listed in requirements.txt.
+         Activate the venv using command "venv_name\Scripts\activate.bat" 2.Download and graphviz software, put it into path for current user / install it as "pip install graphviz" 3.Install the packages listed in requirements.txt.
 *Most important ones bonobo, pydotplus(to visualize ETL graphs).
 You can test the versions of the packages eg. bonobo version Your virtual environment is ready.